Lightstreamer/Lightstreamer-lib-adapter-dotnet-remote/README.md

 But, if your remote Adapter is based on certain languages/technologies (such as Java, .NET, and Node.js), you can forget about direct socket programming, and leverage a ready-made library that exposes a higher level interface.
 Now, you will simply have to implement this higher level interface.<br>

 In this specific project we provide the full sorce code that makes up the <b>Lightstreamer .NET Standard Adapter API</b> library.
-So, let's recap... the Proxy Data Adapter converts from a Java interface to TCP sockets, and the .NET Standard library converts from TCP sockets to a .NET interface.
+So, let's recap... the Proxy Adapter converts from a Java interface to TCP sockets, and the .NET Standard library converts from TCP sockets to a .NET interface.

 ![architecture](architecture.png)